 Although all divorces generally have some type of conflict involved, with an uncontested divorce, it is kept to a minimum.
 Conflict is essentially minimized due to fewer demands and fewer problems are liable to arise.

 It is normal for information involved in divorce proceedings to become open to the public unless one or both parties have it filed under seal.
 That means any information that becomes public record is generally less than in a divorce that was contested and messy.
 There is less information filed with the court during uncontested divorce proceedings.
 This allows the parties to retain their sense of privacy.

 What are the Disadvantages of an Uncontested Divorce?

 Unfortunately, although there are many advantages of getting an uncontested divorce, there are also some disadvantages as well.
 In general, if the marriage resulted in children, there was a complex situation regarding property or disputes about the property or if there is a potential for a considerable disagreement, an uncontested divorce may not be the option for you.
 Although an uncontested divorce is relatively simplistic and can save the former spouses a good deal of money, it may not be the right route to go if the two parties cannot satisfactorily agree to a variety of terms.
 Terms like property distribution, child custody and spousal support are often complex and emotional.

 Couples seeking a divorce who have children are also required to make additional filings for child custody if they choose to go the route of an uncontested divorce.
 It is important to resolve any issues with child custody and the subject is emotional and requires very specific procedures.

-However, no matter what the case, it’s important to have a skilled divorce attorney on your side to look out for your best interests, even if your divorce is uncontested.
-Your lawyer has the knowledge and experience of the laws and can help you to get the best possible results during your uncontested divorce.
+However, no matter what the case, it’s important to have a skilled divorce attorney on your side to look out for your interests, even if your divorce is uncontested.
+Your lawyer has the knowledge and experience of the laws and can help you to get the possible results during your uncontested divorce.